yanxx297/fast-pokeemu/README.md

 ```
 To manually run the KVM test, set `script` to `run-testcase-debug` when you generate the test.
 After that, you will get the floppy disk image named `floppy-dbg`.
-Use this image to rerun the QEMU test, so that you can get the `*.pre` file (which is the machine state before running this test), and run it on KVM.
+Use this image to rerun the QEMU test, so that you can get the `*.pre` file (which is the machine state before running this test.)
+Finally, run the .pre file on KVM.
 ```bash
 cd emu/qemu
 ./run-testcase /tmp/floppy-dbg /tmp/out/dbg.post /tmp/out